pyOpenSci/python-package-guide/TRANSLATING.md

 ## Overview of the Translation Process

-The process of preparing software for adapting software to different languages is called internationalization, or i18n for short.
+The process of adapting software to different languages is called internationalization, or i18n for short.
 Internationalization makes sure that translation can happen without having to modify the source code, or in our case, the original English source files of the guide.

 Sphinx, the documentation engine we use to build the Python Package Guide, has built-in support for internationalization, so the workflow is very straightforward.